lengjingzju/cbuild-ng/README.md

     * `-s <Search Directories>`: Specifies the searched directory pathnames (containing VDEPS-statement) to search, and multiple directories are separated by colon
     * `-i <Ignore Directories>`: Specifies the ignored directory names, and multiple directories are separated by colon
     * `-g <Go On Directories>`: Specifies the continued directory pathnames, and multiple directories are separated by colon
-        * If the current directory contains the dependency filename, and `Go On Directories` is not specified or the current directory is not in it, the script will not continue to search sub-directories of the current directory
+        * If the current directory contains the dependency filename, the current directory does not have a `continue` file and `Go On Directories` is not specified or the current directory is not in it, the script will not continue to search sub-directories of the current directory
     * `-l <Max Layer Depth>`: Sets the maximum number of levels of the menuconfig, 0 for tile, 1 for 2-levels, ...
     * `-w <Keyword Directories>`: Sets the ignored level names of the menuconfig, and the multiple names set are separated by colon
         * If the directory name in the path matches the set value, the levels of this path is subtracted by one